-Rugs fall into three main categories: Traditional, Transitional, and Modern.
+Rugs fall into three main categories: Traditional, Transitional (Contemporary), and Modern rugs.

 Traditional rugs include both city rugs (ex.
 Tabriz rugs, Qum rugs) and tribal rugs (ex.
 Bakhtiari rugs, Kazak rugs).
 These rugs feature traditional materials (natural fibers like wool and silk) and patterns (such as floral and geometric designs).
 If you’re looking for a classic, old-school Persian rug, traditional rugs are your category.

 Do you know the origin of most fine Persian rugs?